Personalised Day Options

 Who can use Personalised Day Options?

-Currently supporting five school leavers in Port Lincoln, Cara’s Personalised Day Options is perfect for adults aged 18 and older who have finished school but who aren’t ready for the work force.
+Currently supporting school leavers in Port Lincoln, Cara’s Personalised Day Options is perfect for adults aged 18 and older who have finished school but who aren’t ready for the work force.

 What is Personalised Day Options?

 The program is all about increasing independence, growing social skills, learning new skills and having fun in the local community.
 You might enjoy some of the craft projects, including:

 - Sewing skills,including making aprons and ironing-board covers